19 March 2020 - Introduction of Telehealth to all North Georgia Internal Medicine and North Georgia Osteoporosis Center Patients

 As soon as you have scheduled a telehealth visit, you will receive a text from our office.
 It is imperative that you complete all the requested information as soon as possible after it is received.
 Once completed, there is nothing left to do.

-When it is the time of your scheduled appointment, you will need to log into the web address fiven to you by the scheduler, type your name in and you will then be connected to the provider for the visit to begin.
+10-15 minutes before the time of your scheduled appointment, you will need to log into the web address given to you by the scheduler, type your name in and you will then be connected to the provider for the visit to begin.

 What helpful information can I "bring" to the meeting?